 "It is Huntingdon's signature without doubt," said the latter; "I could swear to it anywhere.
 This is an extraordinary circumstance!"
 It was an extraordinary circumstance.
 The two retired into an adjoining room, where they stayed for another half-hour, and when they returned to us their faces still bore an aspect of grave perplexity.
 "Mr. Wilcox and Mr. Morville," said our secretary, "it is expedient that this affair should be kept inviolably secret.
 You must even be careful not to hint that you hold any secret.
-You did well not to announce your loss at the Post-office, and I shall cause it to be understood that you had instructions to take the despatch-box direct to its destination.
+You did well not to announce your loss at the Post-office, and I shall cause it to be understood that you had instructions to take the despatchbox direct to its destination.
 Your business now is to find the young woman, and return with her not later than six o'clock this afternoon to my office at the General Post-office.
-What other steps we think it requisite to take, you need know nothing about; the less you know, the better for yourselves."
-Another gleam of commiseration in his official eye made our hearts sink within us.
-We departed promptly, and, with that instinct of wisdom which at times dictates infallibly what course we should pursue, we decided our line of action.
-Tom Morville was to go down to Camden-town, and inquire at every house for Miss Clifton, while I - there would be just time for it - was to run down to Eaton by train and obtain her exact address from her parents.
-We agreed to meet at the General Post-office at half-past five, if I could possibly reach it by that time; but in any case Tom was to report himself to the secretary and account for my absence.
-When I arrived at the station at Eaton, I found that I had only forty-five minutes before the up train went by.
+What other instinct of wisdom which at times dictates infallibly what course we should pursue, we decided our line of action.
+Tom Morville was to go down to Camden-town, and inquire at every house for Miss Clifton, while I - there would be just time for it - was to steps we think it requisite to take, you need know nothing about; Another gleam of commiseration in his official eye made our hearts sink within us.
+We departed promptly, and, with that the less you know, the better for yourselves." absence.

+run down to Eaton by train and obtain her exact address from her parents.
+We agreed to meet at the General Post-office at half-past five, if I could possibly reach it by that time; but in any case Tom was to report himself to the secretary and account for my When I arrived at the station at Eaton, I found that I had only forty-five minutes before the up train went by.
 The town was nearly a mile away, but I made all the haste I could to reach it.
 I was not surprised to find the post-office in connexion with a bookseller's shop, and I saw a pleasant elderly lady seated behind the counter, while a tall dark-haired girl was sitting at some work a little out of sight.
 I introduced myself at once.
 "I am Frank Wilcox, of the railway post-office, and I have just run down to Eaton to obtain some information from you."
 "Certainly.
 We know you well by name," was the reply, given in a cordial manner, which was particularly pleasant to me.
-"Will you be so good as give me the address of Miss Anne Clifton in Camden-town?"
+"Will you be so good as give me the address of Miss Anne "Will you be so good as give me the address of Miss Anne Clifton in Camden-town?"
 I said.